Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: M L: M ulti M odal M ovie L ens Datasets

 \subsection{Multimodal Raw Data Collection}

+The process discussed below is specifically designed for the ML-20M dataset.
+However, ML-10M is a subset of ML-20M, so the pipeline can be applied to the smaller dataset, or, equivalently, ML-10M can even be directly extracted from the larger one.

-{\textbf{(1) Accessing MovieLens Metadata.}} Our data collection pipeline relies on metadata from the original MovieLens dataset, which can be accessed on the GroupLens website\footnote{\url{https://grouplens.org/datasets/movielens/}}.
-This data includes user ratings and some movie metadata (movie title, movie genres, textual user tags).
+{\textbf{(1) Accessing MovieLens Metadata.}} Our data collection pipeline starts from the original MovieLens dataset, which can be accessed on the GroupLens website\footnote{\url{https://grouplens.org/datasets/movielens/}}.
+MovieLens data includes user ratings and movie metadata (movie titles, genres, and textual user tags).
 Each movie also includes a YouTube link.
 However, many of these links are now inaccessible due to the removal of movie trailers.
 In addition, each movie is provided with its Internet Movie Database\footnote {\url{https://www.imdb.com/it/}} (IMDb) and The Movie Database\footnote {\url{https://www.themoviedb.org/}} (TMDB) identifier number.
-In our pipeline, we focused on the latter since TMDB provides APIs that allow us to collect raw side information, such as text, images, and video, describing the items.

-{\textbf{(2) Querying TMDB.}} Thanks to the mapping between MovieLens IDs and TMDB identifiers, we used the above-mentioned APIs to query TMDB and retrieve the data.
-To do so, first we obtain a TMDB API key\footnote{For privacy reasons, we cannot share the API key.
-However, the access is free for research purposes.}.
+{\textbf{(2) Querying TMDB.}} In our pipeline, we focus on TMDB identifiers, since the platform provides APIs that allow to collect raw multimodal side information, such as text, images, and video, describing the items.
+To do so, we first obtain a TMDB API key\footnote{The API key is free for research purposes.}.
 Then, we set up a script to query TMDB using movie IDs and to obtain, for each movie, its title, plot, and links to the movie poster and trailer.
-In this step, we collected all the available data.
-However, it is worth noting that not all movies include all three pieces of information.
-Some statistics about this aspect are discussed next.
+However, it is worth noting that some pieces of information are not available for all movies.
+Some statistics about the coverage of the data extraction process are discussed next.